Fort Darling: Defenses bolstered and their first test

 For 3 hours and 20 minutes the battle ensued.
-The fire from Fort Darling high on the bluff and the battery on the riverside made it too dangerous for the 3 wooden ships to advance, the ironclad Monitor and Galena advanced on the defenders.
+The fire from Fort Darling high on the bluff and the battery on the riverside made it too dangerous for the three wooden ships to advance, the ironclad Monitor and Galena advanced on the defenders.
 After 18 hits pierced Galena's armor and caused fires to start, the attack was called off and Rodgers turned around.
 It became known as the Battle of Drewry's Bluff.

 Preparations

-For two years Fort Darling saw no more action, in that time the naval Captain Sydney Smith Lee (General Robert E. Lee's brother) took command.
-Defenses were strengthened along with better accommodations, barracks, chapel, etc. In that time Fort Darling served as a training site for training ground for the Confederate States Naval Academy, as well as the Confederate Marine Corps Camp of Instruction.
+For two years Fort Darling saw no more action.
+In that time the naval Captain Sydney Smith Lee (General Robert E. Lee's brother) took command.
+Defenses were strengthened along with better accommodations, barracks, chapel, etc. In that time Fort Darling served as a training site for the Confederate States Naval Academy, as well as the Confederate Marine Corps Camp of Instruction.

-Then on May 5, 1864 the Union returned, this time landing 30,000 troops at Bermuda Hundred only 15 miles south of Richmond, under the command of Major General Benjamin F. Butler.
+Then on May 5, 1864, the Union returned, this time landing 30,000 troops at Bermuda Hundred only 15 miles south of Richmond, under the command of Major General Benjamin F. Butler.
 Within a few days they had reached Fort Darling managing to take over some of the outer defenses, but indecisive generals failed to consolidate their hold.
 Soon 18,000 Confederate infantry under General P.G.T Beauregard arrived and routed the attackers on May 16.
 Fort Darling and Richmond had again seen the Union driven off.

 Evacuation

 Following the Battle of Namozine Church began the evacuation of Petersburg and Richmond on April 2, 1865.
 The troops, marines and sailors of Fort Darling joined the movement westwards and eventually surrendered after the Battle of Appomattox Court House on April 9.
-On April 4 the obstacles in the James River were cleared and Abraham Lincoln passed the fort on his way to Richmond.
+On April 4, the obstacles in the James River were cleared and Abraham Lincoln passed the fort on his way to Richmond.